 Ill-suited funding processes and reporting requirements often unintentionally discourage experimentation and iteration from implementers.
 As a result, organizations are seldom incentivized to question and improve what they do.

 On the funder side, despite being the primary audience of M&E reports, data collected rarely allows funders to learn across portfolios.
 In addition, ill-suited funding processes and reporting requirements often unintentionally discourage experimentation and iteration from implementers.
 As a result, organizations are seldom incentivized to question and improve what they do.

 Overall, it is a challenge to find an approach to MEL that allows funders to learn from their portfolios while encouraging implementers to answer their own learning questions and act on them—all of this while ensuring good stewardship over resources.

 Right-Fit Evidence: maximizing the learning-to-cost ratio

 As a response to some of these challenges, Professors Dean Karlan and Mary Kay Gugerty identified the CART principles (Credible, Actionable, Responsible and Transportable) as a set of principles that can guide the creation of right-fit MEL systems.
 More details on this framework are available in our online toolkit and Gugerty and Karlan's book.

 Based on these principles, IPA launched the Right-Fit Evidence Unit to complement our traditional randomized evaluation work.
 The unit provides resources and advisory services to support the design and implementation of MEL systems that maximize the learning-to-cost ratio.

-|The unit employs four key principles for monitoring and evaluation, known as the “CART” principles.|
+|The Right-Fit Evidence Unit employs four key principles for monitoring and evaluation, known as the “CART” principles.|